Woollahra Municipal Council – allegations of corrupt conduct involving offer of payment to the Council (Operation Avoca)

 On 31 January 2023, Yehia J dismissed Mr Gamage’s application for leave to appeal the 16 June 2022 decision (on the basis that Magistrate Price had no power to determine an application for a permanent stay of proceedings in committal proceedings).

 On 13 June 2023, Mr Gamage filed a summons in the NSW Supreme Court seeking an order of mandamus in the Supreme Court to require the Local Court to issue subpoenas for seven witnesses to give evidence, among other related orders.
 On 21 June 2023, Mr Gamage filed a notice of motion for an injunction to compel the Local Court to vacate the hearing for the criminal proceedings and sought leave to amend the summons.
 On 23 June 2023, Button J rejected the application for an injunction and declined to intervene on the basis that Mr Gamage’s complaints can and should be dealt with by the Local Court.
 This summons was listed for hearing on 8 February 2024.
-The matter was heard before Rothman J and judgment was reserved.
+The matter was heard before Rothman J. On 8 August 2024, Rothman J granted leave to appeal on certain grounds but the appeal and summons were dismissed with costs.

 On 26 June 2023, Mr Gamage’s applications to issue subpoenas were refused by the Local Court.
 At the same time, his application for dismissal and a permanent stay of proceeding was refused.
 His application that the hearing be adjourned was refused.
 His application that the Magistrate recuse himself from hearing the matter was refused.
-The hearing commenced on 27 June 2023 and is currently part heard before the Local Court.
-The matter will be mentioned on 5 March 2024, with the hearing set down to continue between 25 and 28 March 2024.
-The matters relating to offences pursuant to the ICAC Act, are listed on 11 April 2024 for mention, with the hearing set down to continue between 6 and 8 May 2024.
+The hearing in relation to the substantive charges commenced between 26 and 28 June 2023 and continued between 25 and 28 March 2024.
+On 26 August 2024, the substantive charges were listed for mention.
+Mr Gamage sought to make further written submissions.
+The Magistrate directed Mr Gamage to file and serve submissions by 23 September 2024 and listed the matter for judgment on 28 October 2024.

 On 18 July 2023, Mr Gamage filed a further summons seeking leave to appeal to the Supreme Court from the Local Court’s decision on 26 June 2023 to refuse his application for dismissal and permanent stay of the proceedings, and from a further Local Court decision on 27 June 2023 to admit into evidence a recording of a telephone call made in reliance on the surveillance devices warrant referred to above.
 He also seeks an order that certain named persons be required to give evidence at the hearing of the summons.
 This summons was listed for hearing on 8 February 2024.
-The matter was heard before Rothman J and judgment was reserved.
+The matter was heard before Rothman J. On 8 August 2024, Rothman J granted leave to appeal on certain grounds but the appeal and summons were dismissed with costs.

 Gamage v Riashi & Anor (Supreme Court application): On 21 November 2022, Mr Gamage filed a summons in the Supreme Court seeking access to an application for a surveillance device warrant made by an ICAC officer on 16 December 2009.
 The Commission was subsequently joined as the second defendant and a submitting appearance filed on behalf of the ICAC officer.
 On 20 March 2023, Mr Gamage filed a notice of motion to issue three subpoenas.
 The notice of motion was partially dismissed on 22 March 2023 (Gamage v Riashi [2023] NSWSC 277).
 The summons and the balance of the notice of motion were dismissed on 19 April 2023 (Gamage v Riashi & Anor [2023] NSWSC 390).